ChristopherA/TokenEthics/docs/README.md

 * Is it even possible to design systems that are more ethically principled, or can every design be abused?

+## Hashtag

+We are using the Twitter hashtag [#TokenEvents](https://twitter.com/search?q=%23TokenEthics) to make it easier to follow the topic.

 ## Events

 ### The first face-to-face Salon on July 26, 2017